- 1 How to Pick Pontoon Boat Trailer

 The type of suspension will determine how much ‘shock’ your pontoon boat receives.
 In short, the right suspension allows for the absorption of road shock, which won’t carry to the pontoon or your car.
 This makes it a smoother drive if you are carrying a pontoon in the back.

 Leaf spring is known as the most common type of suspension for a pontoon boat trailer.
-They absorb more shock than other forms of suspension, they are easier to repair, but they do require more maintenance if you expect to withstand the test of time, weather, and your pontoon.
+They absorb more shock than other forms of suspension, they are easier to repair, but they require more maintenance if you expect to withstand the test of time, weather, and pontoon.

 Torsion axles require less maintenance because they have fewer parts.
 However, they are much harder to repair.